The School of Social Work has been participating in an interesting Erasmus+ project about intercultural learning for the past year and a half.

 The Five Fingers Exercise

 This is the activity in a nutshell.
 A more detailed overview of this exercise including a step-by-step instruction will be included in the guidebook.
 This will become available for any interested education professional at the end of the project.
-Here you see how the five fingers exercise was introduced to participants in the Belfast workshop in May 2017.

 This project has been funded with support of the European Commission.
 This communication reflects only the author's view and the European Commission and the National Agencies are not responsible for any use that may be made of the information it contains.